 A prototype research-based tool general description

-The primary objective of the research activities is to develop a prototype research-based computer tool for the design and evaluation of hybrid based concepts to be used by industry in the definition of the most effective design for a specific oil project.
+One objective of the research activities within the HES-OFF project is to develop a prototype research-based computer tool for the design and evaluation of hybrid based concepts to be used by industry in the definition of the most effective design for a specific oil project.
 Provided with the necessary input information (e.g. energy requirements, system constraints, economic parameters), the tool will return the optimum design of a hybrid energy system, including the installed capacities and the level of integration.
 The tool will also allow for a comprehensive evaluation of the system’s performance, throughout the expected lifetime of the installation.
-The tools will be tested in a hardware-in-the-loop simulation consisting of fuel cell, electrolyser, hydrogen storage, converters, and power generators and loads which simulates the primary power producers (i.e. wind turbines) and the main load (the offshore platform).
-The results from the testing will be used to validate the results from the simulation.
+The tool will benefit from the testing campaign in a hardware-in-the-loop simulation consisting of fuel cell, electrolyser, hydrogen storage, converters, and power generators and loads which simulates the primary power producers (i.e. wind turbines) and the main load (the offshore platform).
+The results from the testing will be used to validate the results from the simulation of specific components of the hybrid system.

-The research-based tool developed in the project will be also used as a decision-making tool for the definition of the more effective concept to develop new projects.
+The research-based tool developed in the project might be used as a decision-making tool for the definition of the more effective concept to develop new projects.
 The availability for industry of such a comprehensive tool in an early-stage of development of an oil project could result in substantial future savings.
 There are today no such tools that are developed for offshore applications where especially the high cost of power failure plays a crucial role.

 The tool is to be realized for industrial users, thus with a limited computational effort required and calculation times in the order of hours.
-In the fulfilment of the primary objectives, the following sub-objectives will need to be achieved:
+Moreover, the tool is to be based on open source software in order to maximize its accessibility for industry.

-Identification of a case study and benchmarking of the technologies to be investigated: the choice of the optimum case-study will be based on a set of specific criteria (energy requirements, renewable potential in the location, feasibility of electrification).
-The benchmarking will also be based on a set of specific criteria (technology maturity, reliability, durability, cost).
+The research-based tool will rely on an integrated model of hybrid systems for the supply of energy offshore.
+The development of the integrated model for the HES-OFF concept is described in the deliverable Document No. 4: Process modeling.
+The same model is to be used in the research-based tool, to which proper modifications will be implemented in order to make it suitable for a larger range of possible hybrid systems.
+The process of development of the integrated model is described by the following steps:

-Development of a computer model representing the power generation system, including short and long term fluctuation: the validation (errors within few percentage points) against industrial or literature data will confirm the reliability of the model.
+Development of a computer model representing the power generation system: the validation (errors within few percentage points) against industrial or literature data will confirm the reliability of the model.

 Development of a computer model representing the offshore grid: the validation (errors within few percentage points) against experimental or literature data will confirm the reliability of the model.

-Development of a computer model representing the , including water and thermal management: the validation (errors within few percentage points) against experimental or literature data will confirm the reliability of the model.
+Development of a computer model representing the fuel cell and electrolyser stacks, including water and thermal management: the validation (errors within few percentage points) against experimental or literature data will confirm the reliability of the model.

-Development of an integrated model and integrated analysis: the integrated model will need to be able to process inputs from the two models and return correct outputs, with reasonable calculation times (in the order of seconds) so to allow its utilization in optimization procedures.
+Development of an integrated model: the integrated model will need to be able to process inputs from the models and return correct outputs, with reasonable calculation times (in the order of seconds) so to allow its utilization in optimization procedures.

-Development of an optimization procedure to be applied on the integrated model: the optimization procedure will be tested to evaluate its capability to return global minima within reasonable calculation times (less than 1 hour).
+Development of an optimization procedure to be applied on the integrated model: the optimization procedure will be tested to evaluate its capability to return global minima within reasonable calculation times.
 The uncertainty involved in the optimization procedure will be evaluated.

 Evaluation of case studies utilising the integrated model: testing activities will be carried out to identify failure risks, overall reliability and maintenance strategy.